BUSN: Business (Undergraduate)

 BUSN 3005 Business Enterprise in American History (4 Credits)

-Attributes: American History Gen Ed, Liberal
+Attributes: American History Gen Ed, *US History & Civ Engmt Gen Ed, Liberal

 BUSN 3010 Business Ethics (4 Credits)